 Classroom parties/celebrations will be scheduled throughout the year and will vary depending on the grade level.
-Teachers will send home information in their weekly newsletters.
-For the safety of the students, only two parents/guardians will be permitted to assist with the parties when needed.
-No siblings or other family members will be permitted to attend.
+Teachers will send home information in their newsletters.
+For the safety of the students, only two parent/guardian volunteers will be asked to attend these parties when needed.
+No siblings or others will be permitted to attend.